nicsuzor/wikijuris/ausip/plant_breeders_rights.markdown

 #### Farm saved seed

-Section 17 of the //PBR Act// sets out that in certain (limited) circumstances the rights of a PBR owner are not infringed by:
+Section 17 of the _PBR Act_ sets out that in certain (limited) circumstances the rights of a PBR owner are not infringed by:

   * the conditioning of so much of that further propagating material as is required for the person's use for reproductive purposes [^AUTOREPLACEDs171dENDREPLACE]
 [^AUTOREPLACEDs171dENDREPLACE]: s 17(1)(d